 It is inevitable that your bathroom will need repairs and renovations from time to time.
-It is critical that all plumbing repairs are done promptly.
+It is critical that all bathroom plumbing repairs are done promptly.
 The bathroom accounts for 40% of the water consumption in your home.
 Making sure the plumbing is functioning properly will help you avoid the risk of high utility bills.

 Certain repairs are indicative of an underlying problem particularly with plumbing.
 Here are some of the repairs that should not be ignored.